TatamPotom/pce/commonjs/pcejs-lisa/readme.md

       padding: 0;
     }
     .pcejs-container { margin-top: 32px }
-    /* macplus has mouse integration, so we can hide the host mouse */ .pcejs-canvas { cursor: none }
+    /* lisa has mouse integration, so we can hide the host mouse */ .pcejs-canvas { cursor: none }
     </style>
   </head>